-It will be screened live on the KZN Film Commission YouTube channel
+It will be screened live on the KZN Film Commission YouTube channel.

 "The KwaZulu-Natal Film Commission has always had an Africa-first model, developing the continent and taking African film to the world.
 This initiative is building on this, further strengthening the collaborations we have grown over the years.

-“We will be drawing insights from industry stalwarts from the different regions across Africa who have a vested interest in the sustainability and continued development of intra-Africa collaborations.
+This discussion should spark a continued intra-Africa countries film conversation with the possibility of establishing more innovative programmes for African member countries e.g. a United Africa Film Festival, which would be owned by the continent's member states and held every year during Africa Month, using the Brics Film Festival as a model," says KZNFC CEO Carol Coetzee.“We will be drawing insights from industry stalwarts from the different regions across Africa who have a vested interest in the sustainability and continued development of intra-Africa collaborations.
 The industry practitioners on the continent have shown a commitment to seeing this idea through, and we are excited to be a part of its birthing,” says curator Chipo Zhou.

 The panellists are as follows: film director and culture activist Azza Elhosseiny from Egypt; Beverly Mitchell, head of scripted content (drama series & feature films) at Okuhle Media in South Africa; Caillin Basson, chairperson of the Filmmakers Association of Namibian (FAN); Chioma Ude (Nigeria), an avid film watcher and commentator and the founder and executive director of AFRIFF (Africa International Film Festival); Jackie Motsepe, film marketing and branding executive and COO of the KwaZulu-Natal Film Commission in South Africa; Keith Shiri, international film curator and programme advisor from Zimbabwe; award-winning Nigerian filmmaker and cultural worker Mahmood Ali Balogun; Mariam Ait Belhoucine, film producer and director from Morocco; Mykel Parish, a Nigerian filmmaker and cultural activist; Prince Waa Musi, a senior audio-visual consultant, film-maker/critic from Cameroon; and Wangeci Murage, a content media executive from Kenya.
 Cultural consultant Russel Hlongwane will moderate the sessions.